burakkose/reporter-daemon/README.md

 ##Test

 There are test data in the test folder.
-You can run a code like that.
+You can run code like that.

 For a pie chart
 ```